 This degree follows wonderfully with a bachelor’s degree in humanities, environmental studies, natural resources, fine arts, social work, interior design, urban planning, or architecture.

 You have the opportunity to study and complete your MLA degree amid a diverse faculty and student body community.
 Along with other cutting edge specializations offered in the MLA program, the course work and post-graduate inquiry will prepare you in the following areas:

 The tools of landscape architects are the core of the program―understanding landform and the movement of water, building with appropriate materials in resource-conservative ways, working with plants, and ecosystems for low maintenance and meaningful aesthetics.

 Architecture has a very long global history, which our students examine to understand how cultures used their landscapes, made places, and imbued them with meaning.

 Sustainable design affects community and regional planning, visualizing a future in which our environments encourage healthy living.

 All landscape architecture students in the first professional degree programs are required to complete a 10-week, full-time internship to gain real-world experience.
 With this hands-on learning, research, and practice, one of our three professionally accredited programs will prepare you to integrate the needs of people and natural systems.

-All three of the programs combine principles of evidence-based design, technology in design, and design performance in each year, as illustrated in our curriculum map.
+These two programs combine principles of evidence-based design, technology in design, and design performance in each year, as illustrated in the two curriculum sheets.